What is a displacement map?

 - A/B comparison against normal-only - is the higher render price worth it?

 - Render checks: silhouette, edge breakage, self-shadow; artifacts in ray tracing ray tracing minimize.
+A test with the checker for tileable textures is particularly useful for large-area display textures to ensure clean transitions.

 Displacement troubleshooting (symptom → cause → fix)